Liviu Panait

 IEEE Conference on Computer Vision and Pattern Recognition (CVPR) (2023) (to appear)

-We consider training feature extractors with user-level differential privacy to map images to embeddings from large-scale supervised data.
+Preview abstract We consider training feature extractors with user-level differential privacy to map images to embeddings from large-scale supervised data.
 To achieve user-level differential privacy, federated learning algorithms are extended and applied to aggregate user partitioned data, together with sensitivity control and noise addition.
 We demonstrate a variant of federated learning algorithm with partial aggregation and private reconstruction can achieve strong privacy utility trade-offs.
 When a large scale dataset is provided, it is possible to train feature extractors with both strong utility and privacy guarantees by combining techniques such as public pretraining, virtual clients, and partial aggregation.
+View details

-Cooperative coevolutionary algorithms have the potential to significantly speed up the search process by dividing the space into parts that can be each conquered separately.
+Preview abstract Cooperative coevolutionary algorithms have the potential to significantly speed up the search process by dividing the space into parts that can be each conquered separately.
 Unfortunately, recent research presented theoretical and empirical arguments that these algorithms might not be fit for optimization tasks, as they might tend to drift to suboptimal solutions in the search space.
 This paper details an extended formal model for cooperative coevolutionary algorithms, and uses it to demonstrate that these algorithms will converge to the globally optimal solution, if properly set and if given enough resources.
 We also present an intuitive graphical visualization for the basins of attraction to optimal and suboptimal solutions in the search space.
+View details

-This paper presents the dynamics of multiple learning agents from an evolutionary game theoretic perspective.
+Preview abstract This paper presents the dynamics of multiple learning agents from an evolutionary game theoretic perspective.
 We provide replicator dynamics models for cooperative coevolutionary algorithms and for traditional multiagent Q-learning, and we extend these differential equations to account for lenient learners: agents that forgive possible mismatched teammate actions that resulted in low rewards.
-We use these extended formal models to study the convergenceguarantees for these
+We use these extended formal models to study the convergenceguarantees for these algorithms, and also to visualize the basins of attraction to optimal and suboptimal solutions in two benchmark coordination problems.
+We demonstrate that lenience provides learners with more accurate information about the benefits of performing their actions, resulting in higher likelihood of convergence to the globally optimal solution.
+In addition, our analysis indicates that the choice of learning algorithm has an insignificant impact on the overall performance of multiagent learning algorithms; rather, the performance of these algorithms depends primarily on the level of lenience that the agents exhibit to one another.
+Finally, our research supports the strength and generality of evolutionary game theory as a backbone for multiagent learning.
+View details

 Theoretical Advantages of Lenient Learners in Multiagent Systems